SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter5/Day1.md

   pub resource TestResource {
     pub var number: Int

     // TODO
     // Tell me whether or not this function will log the updated number.
-    // Also, tell me the value of `self.number` after it's run. pub fun numberThree(): Int {
+    // Also, tell me the value of `self.number` after it's run.
+   ///ANSWER
+   /*
+   YESSSSSSS it will return a value "Jacob Tucker" WHY?
+   Because the post condition is true and passed which requires the input name to either be greater than zero or equal to it meaning any number of character inputed becomes a valid and acceptable name */
+    pub fun numberThree(): Int {
       post {
         before(self.number) == result + 1